-Samuel H. Millard D.D.
+Samuel Harrison Millard D.D.

-Sketch On The Life Of S. H. Millard
+Obituary On The Life Of S. H. Millard

 In the passing of Rev. Samuel H. Millard, for some years pastor of the First Christian church here, Johnson City lost a highly esteemed and beloved citizen.
 A native of Tennessee, his birth occurred in Sullivan county in November, 1820, a son of Samuel and Alice Millard.
 His father engage in farming in Sullivan county for the greater part of his life and was one of he most successful agriculturists of the community in which he resided.